IOW

 Introduction

-I like the Isle Of Wight.
-It’s a really nice place for a holiday !
-I’ve visited the Island many times and my visits there have sparked an interest in the Isle of Wight concerts – Not the ones held in recent years featuring contemporary bands, but the original concerts of ’68, ’69 & ’70 with the classic progressive and underground bands of that time.
+My previous visits there sparked an interest in the Isle of Wight concerts – Not the ones held in recent years featuring contemporary bands, but the original concerts of ’68, ’69 & ’70 with the classic progressive and underground bands of that time.

-Prior to my first attempts to locate the three concert venues, I had bought a secondhand book from a shop in Ryde entitled ’Message to Love’ by Brian Hinton.
+Prior to my first attempts to locate the three concert venues, I had bought a secondhand book from a shop in Ryde entitled ‘Message to Love’ by Brian Hinton.
 The book is a source of fairly detailed information on all three concerts and turned out to be a very useful guide in tracking down the concert venues.
 I subsequently bought the DVD of the same name, which has footage from 1970, showing highlights from a varied selection of bands.
-I also got my hands on the Moody Blues DVD of the 1970 concert, when it came out in 2009.
+I also got my hands on the Moody Blues DVD of their 1970 concert, when it came out in 2009.
 As they are one of my favourite bands, it was a ‘must have’ !

 So where were these concerts held, when did they happen and how did the whole concert thing come about ?
 Well, let’s start at the beginning with the first concert in 1968.